noemistatcat/Sparkify-Capstone-Project/README.md

 ### Analysis and Results:
 All the data exploration and detailed analysis can be found in the jupyter notebook named Sparkify.ipynb.

-The article is published in Medium through this and can be accessed through this [link](https://noemiramiro.medium.com/predicting-subscription-churn-using-pyspark-ml-b6e265c8d72f)
+The article is published in Medium and can be accessed through this [link](https://noemiramiro.medium.com/predicting-subscription-churn-using-pyspark-ml-b6e265c8d72f)

 <a name="authors"></a>